Hypnus1803/SegmentPy/README.md

 # My PyQtGraph Project

 This project is a PyQtGraph-based application for image segmentation.
 The project is in a very initial state, but is working to perform a good quality solar granule segmentation.
-Tests are under construction, avoid them in this moment.

 ## Usage